10up/wpacceptance/docs/index.md

 3\.
 You will be presented with some command prompts.
 Choose a project slug and select the defaults for the other options.
 When the command is finished, there will be a `wpacceptance.json` file in `wp-content` as well as a `tests` directory and an example test, `tests/ExampleTest.php`.

 WP Acceptance reads `wpacceptance.json` every time tests are run.
-The file must contain both `name` and `tests` properties in JSON format. `name` is the name of your test suite, and it must be unique. `snapshot_id` is optional and is explained in [Workflow and Snapshots](https://wpacceptance.readthedocs.io/en/latest/workflow-snapshots/). `tests` points to your test files.
+The file must contain both `name` and `tests` properties in JSON format. `name` is the name of your test suite, and it must be unique. `wpacceptance.json` can define `environment_instructions` OR `snapshot_id`.
+This is explained in [Workflow and Snapshots](https://wpacceptance.readthedocs.io/en/latest/workflow-snapshots/). `tests` points to your test files.
 WP Acceptance tests are written in PHP and PHPUnit based.

 *There are a few important rules for wpacceptance.json:*

+* WP Acceptance can use environment instructions or snapshots, not both.
+* If you are using environment instructions, `project_path` must be defined in `wpacceptance.json`.
-* `wpacceptance.json` and the actual tests __must__ exist within the codebase you are testing.
+* If you are using snapshots, `wpacceptance.json` and the actual tests __must__ exist within the codebase you are testing.
-* `wpacceptance.json` __must__ be located in the root of your version controlled codebase (unless you set `repo_path`, see below).
+* `wpacceptance.json` __must__ be located in the root of your version controlled codebase.
 Typically this means `wpacceptance.json` is in the root of a theme, plugin, or `wp-content` directory.

 4\.
 Now let's run our tests to make sure everything works:
 ```